russmckendrick/records/content/albums/the-tears-of-technology-14861335/index.md

 ---
-title: "Bob Stanley & Pete Wiggs - The Tears Of Technology"
+title: "Bob Stanley - The Tears Of Technology"
-artist: "Bob Stanley & Pete Wiggs"
+artist: "Bob Stanley"
 album_name: "The Tears Of Technology"
-date: 2020-03-05
+date: 2020-03-05T19:43:25.000000Z
 release_id: "14861335"
 slug: "the-tears-of-technology-14861335"
 hideSummary: true
 cover:
     image: "the-tears-of-technology-14861335.jpg"
-    alt: "The Tears Of Technology by Bob Stanley & Pete Wiggs"
+    alt: "The Tears Of Technology by Bob Stanley"
-    caption: "The Tears Of Technology by Bob Stanley & Pete Wiggs"
+    caption: "The Tears Of Technology by Bob Stanley"
 genres: ["Electronic"]
 styles: ["New Wave", "Synth-pop"]
 ---

 ## Tracklisting
 1. Jean Walks In Fresh Fields (1:48)
 2. Grey Skies (4:17)